MIC-DKFZ/semantic_segmentation/config/Readme.md

 [Hydra](https://hydra.cc/) automatically loads and composes different configuration files and allows to dynamically override values at runtime via the command line.
 In Hydra, *.yaml* files are used to set configurations.
-In this repository the *config/baseline.yaml* can be seen as the main file from which other configurations are composed.
+In this repository the *config/training.yaml* can be seen as the main file from which other configurations are composed (for training).
 Each subfolder in *config/* is a [config group](https://hydra.cc/docs/tutorials/basic/your_first_app/config_groups/), which contains a separate config file for each alternative inside.